 The first set of experiments are conducted on the six-month long historical dataset, which is complete, but contains errors.
 Any missing data points are imputed in upstream data cleaning steps which may or may not result in feasible trajectories.
 Using this dataset we apply the data reconciliation problem to identify and automatically correct erroneous data that do not satisfy operational constraints.
-The complete dataset is analyzed in a 12-hour shifting window until all data has been reconciled.
+The complete dataset is analyzed in a 12-hour sliding window with one hour of overlap between windows until all data has been reconciled.

 The results are as follows.
 On average, each 12-hour window of raw historical data contains approximately three errors that are corrected by the data reconciliation problem.
 Due to the proprietary and sensitive nature of the historical dataset, detailed descriptions and analysis of the errors (e.g., statistics on the types and the frequency at which they occur) specific to this dataset are not discussed in depth here.
+However, a detailed analysis of the source of errors could be of practical benefit to a railroad in continual enhancement of the sources of data streams.
 To qualitatively assess the quality of the reconciled data, after application of the data reconciliation problem, one week of the historical and reconciled data is manually inspected.
 The manual inspection verified that the reconciled data only deviates from the historical data in places where the historical data led to constraint violation.
 Common errors based on the manual inspection include infeasible meets and passes and headway constraint violations due to errors in the timing data.